SakshayMahna/ros2env/README.md

 > GUI support is provided via an embedded desktop accessible through your browser.

-### 🛑 6.
+### 🛑 5.
 Stop an Environment

 - Run: `ROS2: Stop Environment`
 - This shuts down the running environment and closes terminals

-### 🗑️ 7.
+### 🗑️ 6.
 Delete an Environment

 - Run: `ROS2: Delete Environment`
 - Select one or more environments to remove permanently

-⚠️ This will stop and delete the selected environments.
+⚠️ This will stop and delete the selected environments (along with the code).
 Use with caution.

 ---